 “The actors brought so many of their own ideas to this story,” Green says.
 “The lovers’ fight with Patrick and Gus was very physical, a natural and logical sequence.
 Bishop brought a great physicality and strength to Oberon.
 He and Jordan and Caroline worked to give those fairy characters an otherworldly quality.
 It was suggested that Jordan’s Puck was imitating (Marvel Comics character) Deadpool when in fact it was Deadpool imitating the natural writing of Puck.
 And Jordan identified the playfulness and ran with it.
 Gus’s snooty, snobby quality made us all truly dislike Demetrius.
 He was tremendous.
 It was grand fun.”

 The sprightly cast was alive with spot-on comedic timing, fully in sync with Shakespeare’s dazzling wordplay while creating energy infused chemistry onstage.
 In a play filled with scene stealers, no one pulls off a great heist.
-But it seems clear that all the performers here were inspired by Frank’s bottomless passion to take on any role that might be on offer and to turn every thought and impulse into theatrical action.
+But it seems clear that all the performers here were inspired by Frank’s bottomless passion to take on any role and to turn every thought and impulse into theatrical action.

 “Frank provides the heart and soul of the play, a fool with great ambition,” Green says.
 “He played the part better than I ever did.
 He had the arrogance but also a vulnerability right under the surface, and neither was obtrusive that you wouldn’t laugh.”